 Applications are collected in the summer for the Fall term and in early Fall for the Winter term.
 Students will be notified of the application details via email.

-2L and 3L students may apply by submitting an online Judicial Internship Application Form.
+2L and 3L students may apply by submitting an online application form.
 Required documents include cover letter setting out the student's reasons for seeking an internship and the qualities and experience the student possesses that make them suited for the position.
 A resume, transcript (an unofficial transcript will suffice), and writing sample must also be provided.
 Students apply for their preferred Judicial Internship placement and have the opportunity to provide any further information that supports their application.
 The applications will be assessed in consultation with the Supervising Judges.

 Students will receive three (3) credits for their work.
 Assessment is based on the student's professionalism and contributions to the work of the Court, including in the form of preparing research memoranda.
 Assessment will be made by the Supervising Judge, in consultation with the Externship Program Director.
 Performance will be graded on a Pass/Fail basis.